 “It seems that they are expecting someone.”
 Moses commented.

-As their vacant stares faded into the distance and the low hillock began to appear, Moses flicked his head towards it.
+As their vacant stares faded into the distance and the low hillock of Eden’s Outlook began to appear, Moses flicked his head towards it.

-“Let’s stop and check it out”, he look back at me, “You have stoked my curiosity”.
+“Let’s check it out”, he look back at me, “You have stoked my curiosity”.